tysker/Datamatiker3Semester.io/networkexer.md

-**Understanding Basic Network Terms like: IP, TCP/IP, DNS, DHCP and more.**
+## Understanding Basic Network Terms like: IP, TCP/IP, DNS, DHCP and more.

-**Most of these exercises are meant to be answered in text, so write down your replies so you will remember.**

 **1.What is your public IP address right now, and how did you find it?**
  * google "what is my ip"